A run-down of my current tech setup

 As a shell prompt, I use Starship.
 It's cool because it shows information relevant to the current directory, such as:

-- the time the last command took to execute
+- Time the last command took to execute

 Starship is also a cross-shell prompt, so it integrates smoothly with both Fish and Nu.

+When it comes to installing stuff.
 I use Homebrew, the go-to package manager for MacOS.
+It's great because it simply just works.

 For code (monospace), I use Fira Code because of the awesome ligatures it ships with.
 I have it enabled both in VS Code and in the default MacOS terminal.